zenpaiang/wos-bot/README.md

 the api reference for activities in the library i use can be found [here](https://interactions-py.github.io/interactions.py/API%20Reference/API%20Reference/models/Discord/activity/).

+# updating the bot

+when updating the bot, all you need to do is

+1. cd into the repo folder `cd wos-bot`
+2. fetch the latest update `git pull`

+migration to new formats of the config/database will be done automatically, as with the current `players.json` version 2.

 # commands / features

 ## gift code redemption (`giftcode`)